 Creating groups of users with access to selected content is one of the frequent requirements set out in specifications for web portals.
-When implementing Drupal development services, the Group module allows saving hundreds of programming hours by providing ready-made and easily extensible mechanisms.
+The Group module allows saving hundreds of programming hours by providing ready-made and easily extensible mechanisms.
 Check how many useful functions you can find in this module.

 Group was created as an alternative to Organic Groups (OG), in which relationship mechanisms are based on fields and content.
 Created in the group module, on the other hand, were full-fledged entities with their own fields that can be extended and exported.
 Every group can have its own users or uniquely configured permissions.